 Context for Use

 This entire module can be completed in one 3-4 hour lab period or three 60-minute lecture periods for senior undergraduate students or graduate students.
 Activities A and B could be completed with upper level students in two 60-minute lecture periods, with Activity C as a separate add-on activity.
-We found that teaching this module in one longer lab section with short breaks was more conducive for introductory students than multiple 1-hour lecture periods.

 It is helpful for the instructor to have a working knowledge of R and the General Lake Model (GLM) to help troubleshoot and respond to student questions.
 We provide a brief introduction to R and GLM as part of the Teaching Materials, below.